SAML-Toolkits/python3-saml/README.md

  * **Easy to use** - Programmer will be allowed to code high-level and low-level programming, 2 easy to use APIs are available.
  * **Tested** - Thoroughly tested.
- * **Popular** - OneLogin's customers use it.
-Add easy support to your Django/Flask web projects.

 Installation
 ------------